TaoWang97/Di3DGS/README.md

 git submodule update --init --recursive
 ```
 ## Hardware Requirement
-The default CUDA version is 11.8
+The default CUDA version is 11.8, GPU memory is 24 GB. \
 However, you can build your docker images simply by replacing parameters in the Dockerfile based on your hardware.
 ```bash
 ARG NVIDIA_CUDA_VERSION=11.8.0